Southwest Scene Works at the Orpheum

-Homewise hit a milestone this past weekend with the hosting of the first event at the Orpheum Community Hub since it closed for renovations in July!
-And how fitting is it that the first event was hosted by a previous Orpheum resident?
-Rebekah Wiggins is an actress, producer, former resident of the Orpheum, and owner of Southwest Scene Works, a training program for actors in the state of New Mexico.
+Homewise’s first post-renovation event at the Orpheum Community Hub was hosted by Rebekah Wiggins.
+She’s an actress, producer, former resident of the Orpheum, and owner of Southwest Scene Works, a training program for actors in the state of New Mexico.
 I sat down with her before her class began to talk a little bit about Southwest Scene Works and her experience living at the Orpheum.

 Tell me a little about yourself and what type of projects you are currently working on.